2nd International Conference on

 Global Health and Pandemic Preparedness are critical components of public health strategies aimed at safeguarding the health and well-being of populations worldwide.
 Global health initiatives address health disparities, promote access to healthcare, and tackle infectious diseases on a global scale.
 Pandemic preparedness involves planning, coordination, and resource allocation to respond to health crises, such as epidemics and pandemics.

-Telemedicine is a healthcare practice that uses technology to deliver medical services and consultations remotely.
+and consultations remotely.
 It enables patients to access healthcare professionals via video calls, phone calls, or online messaging, allowing for diagnosis, treatment, and follow-up care without the need for in-person visits.
 Telemedicine provides increased access to medical expertise, especially in remote or underserved areas, enhances convenience, and reduces healthcare costs.

 Big Data Analytics in Healthcare refers to the application of advanced data analysis techniques to large and complex datasets in the healthcare industry.
 By harnessing the power of big data, healthcare professionals can uncover valuable insights into patient care, treatment outcomes, and operational efficiency.
 This approach helps in identifying patterns, predicting disease trends, and improving clinical decision-making.